microsoft/openshift-container-platform/README.md

 To create additional (non-admin) users in your environment, login to your master server(s) via SSH and run:
 <br><i>htpasswd /etc/origin/master/htpasswd mynewuser</i>

-### Access to Cockpit

-If you enable Cockpit, then the password for 'root' is set to be the same as the password for the first OpenShift user.

-Use user 'root' and the same password as you assigned to your OpenShift admin to login to Cockpit ( use port 9090 instead of 8443 from Web Console ).

 ### Additional OpenShift Configuration Options

 You can configure additional settings per the official (<a href="https://docs.openshift.com/container-platform/3.9/welcome/index.html" target="_blank">OpenShift Enterprise Documentation</a>).